modenaxe/awesome-biomechanics/README.md

 Sections that do not look nice are work in progress - might include errors and incorrect descriptions

 ## TO ADD/CHECK
+* Table of Contents
 * Check AnyBody resource websites
 * Resources from SimTK
-* CEINMS
-* OpenSense
-* Table of Contents
 * Database of simulations?
+Few studies shared simulations, no raw data
 * JIA data sets from MD-Paedigree
 * Check Stanford mobile data
 * HJC from Sangeaux